unicode-org/icu4x/docs/triaging.md

 - **R-duplicate** = the issue is a duplicate of some other issue.
 - **R-needs-more-info** = the issue might be valid, but the subcommittee either does not understand the issue or was unable to reproduce it.
 The reporter should provide more information.
 - **R-obsolete** = the issue is superseded or no longer relevant.
-- **R-working-as-designed** = the issue is valid, but the subcommittee has concluded that the library is working as intended.
+- **R-as-designed** = the issue is valid, but the subcommittee has concluded that the library is working as intended.

 ### Area